kri-nem/vatezon/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-The only things You need to have is Docker with Compose installed on your system, and a browser.
+The only things You need to have are Docker with Compose installed on your system and a browser.

 ### Installing & Running
 Clone the repo and open a terminal in the project's root folder.
-First you need to have some variables set with proper values.
-For demo porpuses using default values on used docker images use the followings:
+First, you need to have some variables set with proper values.
+For demo porpuses using default values on used docker images use the following:
 ```sh
 expert DB_HOST=postgres
 export DB_PORT=5432